AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Summer_2019.md

 #### Spring 2018
 UASB continued efforts to improve the design of the pilot-scale UASB reactor in Spring 2018.
 A major area of focus was the influent flow system.
 After extensive research, the team chose top influent flow - where the wastewater flows down the inlet pipe until it reaches the bottom of tank -  in order to prevent clogs.
 Next, the team decided to incorporate pulse flow into the reactor to achieve the desired flow of .03 L/s.
 The team proposed two methods to produce pulse flow: a tipping bucket design and a siphon.

 UASB also worked on biogas production.
 The team wrote code to estimate the COD concentration of influent and the temperature of the reactor, as well as the biogas production rate based on the flow rate through the reactor.
 The team decided on a gas bag system to store biogas as it is flexible, easy to connect to the reactor, affordable, and easily transported.
 The team also wrote code to determine the required volume and dimensions for the lid of the biogas system.
-The team also looked into a fats, oils and greases (FOG) removal system.
-The conclusion was that manual skimming of FOG could always be used as a backup option.
+The team also looked into a fats, oils, and greases (FOG) removal system and concluded that manually skimming FOG could be a backup option.

 Next, the team developed the design for the pilot UASB reactor's sludge sampling and removal system.
 For the sludge weir, the team chose a tube with a 6 inch diameter jutting out of the reactor at the predicted height of the sludge blanket at a downwards angle with two valves.